These Are The Anthems Of Summer 2017

-Then, there's my favorite part of summer: Blasting songs from open car windows.
+Then, there's my favourite part of summer: Blasting songs from open car windows.
 There’s a certain magic in the combination of warm nights and booming pop anthems.
-Even now, in New York, I dream of my days playing “We Are Young” from my beat-up car in high school.
+Even now, I dream of my days playing “We Are Young” from my beat-up car in school.
 A summer anthem somehow inspires instant nostalgia.

 Here are the tracks you may be sick of come October — but maybe not.